innova-foundation/kronos/README.md

 As of v1.5.5 Beta of InnoVault it now features multi modes "Core" which only relays on ElectrumX SPV Servers and a more "Pro" mode where you can configure the RPC details to your Innova node.

-As of v1.6.0 Beta of InnoVault it now features ETH and ARI support fully, you can send and receive ARI or ETH in Core Mode in InnoVault
+As of v1.6.0 Beta of InnoVault it now features ETH and USDT support fully, you can send and receive USDT or ETH in Core Mode in InnoVault

 As of v1.6.3 Beta of InnoVault it now features using OS built keychain security for storing randomly generated secret keys for use with InnoVault encryption.